TapasKumarDutta1/NFL-Health-and-safety-Helmet-Assignment/README.md

 # General overview
-After preprocessing used denoising autoencoder for feature engineering we trained the simple neural network with 5 fold stratified cross validation model with focal loss, whitmann's approximation of roc and binary cross entropy with stochastic weight averaging and snapshot ensembling.
+After preprocessing used denoising autoencoder for feature engineering.
+The model was trained the simple neural network with 5 fold stratified cross validation model with focal loss, whitmann's approximation of roc and binary cross entropy with stochastic weight averaging and snapshot ensembling.
+The final predictions was the mean of the predictions of 3 models.

 ## cleaning_preprocessing_and adding_columns
 data preprocessing